iocfinc/Udacity-Pytorch_Challenge/Challenge_logs.md

 <p align="center"><img src='.\Images\GoogleDrive-Mount.png' width=1000px alt = "Mounted Drive"></p>

 Now that the drive is mounted, we can now output our files or read our files from it.
-The code below is from the code snippets of Collab which will create a text file.
+The code below is from the code snippets of colab which will create a text file.

 ```python
 with open('/content/gdrive/My Drive/foo.txt', 'w') as f: